krnb/hugo-noobsec/content/whoami.md

 # Who Am I?

-Hi, my name is Karan Bhayani.
+Hi, my name is Nomi "Karan" Bhayani.
 I am a security professional who likes learning new things.

 I like to believe that only understanding how to attack and/or defend something is not sufficient and we should understand how things truly work.
 I am currently interested in Windows and Active Directory. <br>